trilom/sls-microservice/readme.md

 ---
 This will define an example Serverless infrastructure stack containing:
 1. an API Gateway
 The API has 6 endpoints.
-One to create a user, one to get a user information, one to get a list of users, and one to get order information for that user.
+One to create a user, one to get a user information, one to get a list of users, one to get a list of orders for a user, one to get order information for that user, and one to create an order.
 2. two DynamoDB tables
 One is the user table and one is the order table.
 3. a SQS queue